nsklaus/amiwb/README.md

     file execution works through xdg-open for now. def_icons system works, it's simple and based on file extensions for matching.

+- auto mount external drives as device icons on the desktop
-- background pictures for desktop and windows, both can do tiling
+- background pictures for desktop and windows, both can do optional tiling
+- it handles: fullscreen for apps, and X resolutions changes and resizes accordingly

 - file operations:
     copy, move, drag and drop (with progress dialog)